Owens Corning Preferred Contractor

 Ceiling stains, wet attic decking, pipe boot failures, flashing issues, and valley problems.

-Hail Damage: What We Document (and Why Review Becomes Easier)
+Hail Damage: What We Document and Why Review Becomes Easier

 Hail damage can be disputed when photos are unstructured.
-Our goal is to document roof condition in a way that improves clarity: slope context, labeled findings, and repeatable evidence—so “wear and tear vs. storm” is easier to evaluate.
+Our goal is to document roof condition in a way that improves clarity: slope context, labeled findings, and repeatable evidence—so “wear and tear versus storm” is easier to evaluate.

 What homeowners can do right after hail